 Elon Musk brought another Tesla development to light in his presentation.
 After the single-piece front and rear castings are made, the battery pack will also now play two roles.
 One as a source of energy and the other as a structural component that binds and strengthens these two large body castings.

-While the current batteries also provide a low center of gravity and structural rigidity.
-The future batteries as we can see in the above presentation slide from Elon Musk, get rid of the empty spaces and filling them with Tesla’s new 4680 cells (illustration below).
+The current batteries also provide a low center of gravity and structural rigidity.
+The future batteries, as we can see in the above presentation slide by Elon Musk, getting rid of the empty space and filling them with Tesla’s new 4680 cells (illustration below).

 This new cell is more than double in diameter and 10mm taller in length compared to the currently used 2170 cells.
 With 5X more energy, 6X more power, and a +16% range, the next-gen 4680 cells, and structural battery pack are going to give Tesla a distinct edge over other electric vehicle manufacturers.